Treatment for Ambien (Zolpidem) Addiction

 Most people know caffeine and nicotine make it harder to sleep, but many don’t know alcohol also affects sleep.
 According to the National Sleep Foundation: “Alcohol may help you to relax and fall asleep in the short term, but it can disrupt sleep over the course of the night.”

-The first step toward getting help for an Ambien addiction is determining what your individual needs are.
-Every rehab and outpatient clinic has minor differences.
-Some center treatment on the 12 steps while others put a focus on cognitive behavioral therapy.
-You also have to figure out if inpatient or outpatient treatment is best for you.
+The first step toward getting help for an Ambien addiction is determining your individual needs that should be addressed during rehabilitation.
+Every inpatient rehab and outpatient clinic has minor differences.
+Some facilities center treatment on the 12 steps, while others put a focus on cognitive behavioral therapy.
+You have to figure out if inpatient or outpatient treatment is best for you.

 If you’re someone that is struggling with an Ambien addiction, don’t wait.
 There are multiple treatment options available to you.
 Contact a treatment provider today to learn more.

 Dr. Bhatt has been Addiction Center's Medical Content Director for more than three years, providing his expertise to ensure quality and accuracy.